MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-on-minikube.md

 ## Install Minikube

 Install Minikube according to the instructions for the [v0.28.2 release](https://github.com/kubernetes/minikube/releases/tag/v0.28.2).
-The SQL Server 2019 CTP 2.0 Big Data Cluster only works with version v0.24.1 and up.
+The SQL Server 2019 CTP 2.0 big data cluster only works with version v0.24.1 and up.

 ## Create a Minikube cluster